-A process that is required only for certain exemptions and does not require an IRB to consider all of the IRB approval criteria in §46.111.
-In limited IRB review, the IRB must determine that certain conditions, which are specified in the regulations, are met.
+A review process that is available only in limited situations that does not require IRB consideration of all of the approval criteria set forth in 45 CFR §46.111.
+In a limited IRB review, the IRB must determine that certain conditions, which are specified in the regulations, are met.
 Limited IRB review may be done via the expedited review mechanism, that is, by the Chair or an experienced IRB member designated by the Chair (although it can also be conducted by the full IRB).
 Continuing review is not required.